cdoremus/deno-blog/posts/DRAFT_Using_Preact_Signals_with_Fresh.2022-10-31.md

     }}>Reset Count</button>
 ```

 The `useComputed` function is used for computing new values based on one or more signal's value.
 It is used for local state calculations, while `computed` is used for global state calculations.
-As with `computed`, the `useComputed` function argument is automatically re-run when a signal's value changes.
+Both variations are subscribed to any signal that is contained within its function argument, so when the signal is updated, both  `useComputed` and `computed` function arguments are automatically invoked.
 In the case of the `Counter` component, `useComputed` is used to calculate the counter value squared.
 Any time that a signal changes, the `useComputed` function is re-run if it uses that signal (`count` in `Counter.tsx`).
 ```ts
   const square = useComputed(() => count.value * count.value);
 ```

 ### The effect function
 The `effect` function in the `signals` module is used to handle side effects like `useEffect`.
 However, `effect` does not have a dependency array like `useEffect`.
-When a signal's value changes, the `effect` function is notified of that change.
+Instead the effect is subscribed to signals contained within the callback function, so when a signal's value changes, the `effect` function is notified of that change and the callback is invoked.
 In `Counter`, the effect is used to update the count in local storage.
 ```ts
   const dispose = effect(() => {
       localStorage.setItem(COUNT_KEY, count.value.toString());